Einsteinium: Physical

 The self-damage induced by the radioactivity of einsteinium is so strong that it rapidly destroys the crystal lattice, and the energy release during this process, 1000 watts per gram of 253Es, induces a visible glow.
 These processes may contribute to the relatively low density and melting point of einsteinium.
-Further, owing to the small size of the available samples, the melting point of einsteinium was often deduced by observing the sample being heated inside an electron microscope.
-Thus, the surface effects in small samples could reduce the melting point value.
+Further, due to the small size of available samples, the melting point of einsteinium was often deduced by observing the sample being heated inside an electron microscope.
+Thus, surface effects in small samples could reduce the melting point.